Customer Focus and UX: Introduction and Project (Online)

 These results allow you to more accurately rank the different risks, and give them appropriate attention.

-Important here is to know that you must PLAN your response ahead of the project happening and stick to it.
+It's important to know that you must plan your response ahead of the project happening and stick to it.

 Here’s a summary of the benefits of risk management: